borg-project/utcondor/README.md

 Credits
 -------

-The primary author is Bryan Silverthorn <bcs@cargo-cult.org>.
+The primary author is Bryan Silverthorn.

 License
 -------